Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 2024-08-29 INFO wstunnel::protocols::udp::server: Starting UDP server listening cnx on 127.0.0.1:51820 with cnx timeout of 0s

-For additional convenience you can execute the tunnel script right after you open the new terminal window.
+For additional convenience you can run the tunnel script automatically right after you open the new terminal window.

 1. Open the TermOne menu: